-The Python error “too many values to unpack” occurs when you try to extract a number of values from a data structure into variables that don’t match the number of values.
-For example, if you try to unpack the elements of a list into a number of variables that doesn’t match the number of elements in the list.
+The Python error “too many values to unpack” occurs when you try to extract multiple values from a data structure into variables that don’t match the number of values.
+For example, if you try to unpack the elements of a list into variables that don’t match the number of elements in the list.

 We will look together at some scenarios in which this error occurs, for example when unpacking lists, dictionaries, or when calling Python functions.